 |Student profile||1.
 Ratio of National / Overseas students one quarter/ three quarters |

 3. Age range: 24-32

 The Master’s program in Life Science Economics and Policy was launched in the winter semester of 2013.
 Global challenges within the bioeconomy like food security, climate change, environmental degradation, and the growing demand for energy, food, and raw materials are current topics requiring innovative solutions with appropriate regulatory frameworks and policies.
 Accordingly, this program integrates issues of economics and policy with the life sciences, and equips graduates with in-depth knowledge to work on, inter alia, these important societal challenges and be able to do the following.

 The following learning outcomes are strived for:

 The Technische Universität München (TUM) located in southern Bavaria, is one of Germany’s leading technical universities priding itself with its high standards in research and education.
 TUM was one of the first “Universities of Excellence” in a Germany-wide Excellence Initiative.
-According to the Academic Ranking of World Universities, also known as the Shanghai Ranking, TUM was ranked first in Germany for 2012.
+According to the Academic Ranking of World Universities, also known as the Shanghai Ranking, TUM was ranked second in Germany for 2017.

 TUM’s Center of Life and Food Sciences Weihenstephan (WZW) is located on the outskirts of Munich in the beautiful small city of Freising.
 This faculty combines expertise in biosciences, biotechnology, agronomy, forestry, ecology, ecosystem management, nutrition, food sciences and life science engineering, and is where the Research Department Agricultural Economics is found.